SmileRob/paraSFC/README.md

 ## Acknowledgments

 We would like to thank Bari et al. for sharing the source code of the simulations in their VNF orchestration paper [2].
-Some of the data structures, IO functions and util functions in this repository are developed based on Bari's implementation.
+Some of the data structures, IO functions and util functions in this repository are developed based on the framework in Bari's implementation.

 ## References
 [1] Col, Giacomo Da and E. Teppan.
 “Google vs IBM: A Constraint Solving Challenge on the Job-Shop Scheduling Problem.”
 ArXiv abs/1909.08247 (2019): 259-265.